libsemigroups/libsemigroups/docs/source/constants.rst

 if it was an integral type (say, :code:`-1`, although the precise value is not defined), for the purposes of storing it in a data member and for comparisons.
-This allows us to avoid duplicating code for constants like :cpp:any:`libsemigroups::UNDEFINED`, and makes :cpp:any:`libsemigroups::UNDEFINED` more straightforward to use.
+This allows us to avoid duplicating code for constants like :cpp:any:`UNDEFINED`, and makes :cpp:any:`UNDEFINED` more straightforward to use.

-This approach also has some drawbacks, if, for example, :cpp:any:`libsemigroups::UNDEFINED` is implicitly converted to two different integral types and then these are compared, this will yield :code:`false`, and so :code:`==` of :cpp:any:`libsemigroups::UNDEFINED` and itself is not transitive, so beware.
+This approach also has some drawbacks, if, for example, :cpp:any:`UNDEFINED` is implicitly converted to two different integral types and then these are compared, this will yield :code:`false`, and so :code:`==` of :cpp:any:`UNDEFINED` and itself is not transitive, so beware.

 .. code-block:: cpp